-There are plenty of variations but the most common ingredients are olive oil, walnuts, breadcrumbs and fresh or dried peppers.
-Other frequently used ingredients can include spices like cumin, mint, garlic, lemon juice and even pomegranate molasses.
+There are plenty of variations but the most common ingredients are olive oil, walnuts, breadcrumbs, and fresh or dried peppers.
+Other frequently used ingredients can include spices like cumin, mint, garlic, lemon juice, and even pomegranate molasses.
 It is easy to make and can be served warm or cold.
-I like it as an alternative or secondary option to regular hummus and it's great to make ahead for a party.
+We like it as an alternative or secondary option to regular hummus and it's great to make ahead for a party.
 Serve it, as you would hummus, in a bowl with toasted pita wedges, fresh veggies or anything else you'd like to dip.
-I also love hummus as a spread on sandwiches and muhammara works just as well and adds a fabulous little kick.
+We also love hummus as a spread on sandwiches and muhammara works just as well and adds a fabulous little kick.

 Because it's such a flavorful dip, it also works well as a sauce for meat, chicken and even fish.
 This particular muhammara recipe is not too spicy and perfect for beginners.
 But, while it may seem a bit intimidating at first, once you start making this dish, you'll find your perfect balance of ingredients to suit your taste.
 Enjoy!

 - 3 red bell peppers

 - 1 medium yellow onion (peeled and diced)

 - 1/2 cup breadcrumbs

 - 1 1/2 tablespoons chili powder or 1 fresh Fresno chile (chopped)